Menu

 It’s all about the color.

 Yellow.
 Not shy yellow.
 Not farmhouse yellow.
-Not buttercream-with-restraint yellow.
+Not buttercream-with-restraint.
 This is sunshine-on-steroids yellow, wrapping every cabinet, every door, every corner.

 It borders on cartoonish — in the best possible way.
 A little pop art.
 A little toy box.
 Entirely 1977.

 Chrome chairs flash modern sheen.
-Gold carpeting anchors the space in pure 1970s bravado.
+Gold wall-to-wall carpeting anchors the space.
 And then there’s the cabinetry — a bold, almost psychedelic print playing against classic plaids.
-Modern pattern colliding with traditional check texture.
+Modern patterns colliding with traditional check texture.

 It’s a kitchen having a very good time.

-This is what 1977 did so well.
-It layered pattern with pattern, gloss with texture, tradition with experimentation — and trusted the color to hold it all together.
+This is what the era did so well—it layered pattern with gloss, texture with tradition, and trusted color to hold it all together.

 No Comments